 If the lightning network proves as successful, it too could instigate another bull run that may or may not turn into a bubble.
 This would drive the price of Bitcoin much higher in the short-term.

 Will Bitcoin Crash?

 There are many people out there that think Bitcoin could crash spectacularly.
-However, very few of these have any understanding of what Bitcoin is.
-In addition, these are other voices who have an interest in Bitcoin and cryptocurrencies failing.
-Let’s see if the question how high will Bitcoin go or how low is the one to ask.
+However, very few of these have an understanding of what Bitcoin is.
+In addition, there are other voices who have an interest in Bitcoin and cryptocurrencies failing.
+Let's see if the question of how high will Bitcoin goes or how low is the one to ask.

 The likes of Warren Buffet, Charlie Munger, and Jamie Dimon have all argued against the pricing of Bitcoin.
 Warren Buffet has stated publicly that he believes Bitcoin is “rat poison squared”, Charlie Munger has said that he thinks it’s a “scum-ball activity”, and Jamie Dimon has called Bitcoin a “fraud” in the past.

-Interestingly, each of these names are ones that are very closely associated with global finance.
-If Bitcoin realises the ultimate vision of many, there would be no need for the financial institutions that these men represent.
+Interestingly, each of these names is one that is very closely associated with global finance.
+If Bitcoin realizes the ultimate vision of many, there would be no need for the financial institutions that these men represent.
 Their comments might come from naivety about the public’s growing hatred of central bankers, or they might come from fear – representing a last-ditch effort to persuade people away from the potentially revolutionary innovation.

 Fans of Other Cryptos Often call for Lower Bitcoin Prices